Compare & Save on Conveyancing Solicitors

 Market Research

-As part of your research, you should look into the sold price history of similar and local houses.
-This means that you can see how much properties have actually sold for in the area.
+Looking at the sold price history means you can see the recent sale prices in your local area.
 Knowing the selling history for the area and similar properties are the best way to gauge how much you can offer.
 This is because sellers tend to increase their asking price over the market value.

 How Long the House Has Been on the Market

-You should look into how long the house has been on the market.
-If a property has been on the market for over six months, it is likely that this is due to a serious issue as mentioned above.
-Issues such as subsidence can negatively affect a property’s value.
+If a property has been on the market for over 6 months, it is likely that this is due to a serious issue such as subsidence.
+It could also be due to the market or the property being overpriced.
 This means that if you are interested in a property that has been on the market for a long time, you will have a higher chance of your offer being accepted.
+If there are concerns about the property’s structure, you can hire a surveyor.

 Your Personal Interest

-Another important factor is how much you are personally invested in the property.
-You may not feel emotionally attached to the property at the initial stages.
-This may mean that you can take rejection better if your offer is turned down.
+You may not feel emotionally attached to the property at the initial stages which means you can take rejection better if your offer is turned down.
 Also, consider your personal relationship with the seller or vendor.
 If you know the seller directly, you may feel less inclined to put in a cheeky offer.

 Compare Local Conveyancers